-n - and l rates across regions and groupseducation, and human resources - a profile of education policy options.
+Education - literary and differential rates across regions and groups-education, and human resources - a profile of education policy options.

 Health - importance of sanitation, potable drinking water and their Contribution to the health status of the population - India's record in Providing health care the ecology of poverty and disease.